 Aside from the minutes which have been chronologically arranged within a separate box, the materials have been arranged within topical categories.
 Correspondence pertaining to contract negotiations, for example, is included in the folders pertaining to the annual contract review.

 The contents of this collection offer an incomplete narrative of the history of Local 404, due to the unavailability of many records and to the timeleiness and procedural orientation of what is available.
 However, if used with historical material about the Truscon Steel Company, general histories of the period, and perhaps even records of the diocese of Youngstown available in this archival depository, the documents of Local 404 should offer the researcher valuable insights onto the concerns of organized labor on the local level.

-The Union has agreed to dedicate both literary and property rights to the University Archives.
+Restrictions on Use: The Union has agreed to dedicate both literary and property rights to Kent State University.